Zhang-Zizhuo/Structure-coefficient-theorem-for-evolutionary-games-on-dynamic-networks/README.md

 ## Visualization Resources
-- `Figure2/` - Data and code for Figure 2
+- `Figure 2/` - Data and code for Figure 2
-- `Figure3/` - Data and code for Figure 3
+- `Figure 3/` - Data and code for Figure 3
-- `Figure5/` - Data and code for Figure 5
+- `Figure 5/` - Data and code for Figure 5
 - `Extended Data Figure 1/` - Data and code for Extended Data Figure 1
 - `Extended Data Figure 2/` - Data and code for Extended Data Figure 2
 - `Extended Data Figure 3/` - Data and code for Extended Data Figure 3